apache/arrow/docs/source/format/CanonicalExtensions.rst

 .. note::
    A specific UUID version is not required or guaranteed.
-This extension represents UUIDs as FixedSizeBinary(16) and does not interpret the bytes in any way.
+This extension represents UUIDs as FixedSizeBinary(16) with big-endian notation and does not interpret the bytes in any way.

 =========================
 Community Extension Types